 Transparent Privacy

-Your child's conversations are never used to train AI models, and you maintain complete control over data retention.
+Your child's conversations are not used to train AI models.

 Purpose-Built for Younger Users